 For the last couple of decades, I remembered being stunned and amazed by that I-am-your-father reveal as I sat in my seat in that theater.
 But at a high school reunion a few years back, my friend Ed reminded me that I actually spoiled the reveal for both of us.
 How was this even possible on the film’s opening night, you ask?
 It was made possible by my purchasing the comic adaptation at the theater at the same time we had bought our tickets.
 When Ed told me this, I knew he was right because I definitely bought the magazine (Marvel Super Special Magazine #16) at the theater.
 I’m dead certain of this because I have a talent for remembering such useless information, particularly so when it comes to comics I either bought or had gifted to me during my youth.
-But somehow I had forgotten I had leafed through it while we were at McDonald’s and discovered the big reveal before even seeing the film.
+But somehow I had forgotten that I had leafed through it while we were at McDonald’s and discovered the big reveal before even seeing the film.

 I swear I remember being shocked when it happened on screen.
 As I tried to piece it all together, it struck me that it’s possible when I first read it that didn’t believe it was accurate; that Marvel must have screwed it up somehow.
 When Marvel adapted the original Star Wars three years earlier, there were scenes they put in the comics that weren’t actually in the film, so maybe I was thinking the same thing had happened again.
 For example, there are several scenes early in Marvel’s Star Wars #1 (July 1977) featuring Luke Skywalker’s best friend, Biggs Darklighter, that were not in the movie.